RaulCasado/blog/src/content/blog/en/multi-threading.md

 The philosophers' problem teaches us fundamental lessons about how to design robust concurrent systems.

-If you liked this article, share it with your philosopher and programmer friends or with anyone who needs to read it.
-Until next time!

 ## Beyond the Basics: A Quick Look at Advanced Concepts

 Concurrent programming is a vast and complex field.
 While mutexes and semaphores are fundamental, there are more advanced challenges and solutions that systems engineers use to build robust software: